 The ACCME defines joint providership (JP) as the providership of a CME activity by one accredited and one non-accredited organization.
 ABQAURP Joint Providership occurs when the following criteria are met:

 CME Mission Statement

 - ABQAURP’s Health Care Quality and Patient Safety mission (and CME mission) aligns with the non-accredited organization.

-- The non-accredited provider is not an ACCME-defined commercial interest and does not have a parent/sister company that is owned or controlled by a Commercial Interest.
+- The non-accredited provider is not an ACCME-defined ineligible company nor does it have a parent/sister company that is owned or controlled by an ineligible company.

 - Either the accredited provider or its non-accredited joint provider have control of identification of CME needs, determination of educational objectives, selection and presentation of content, selection of all persons and organizations that will be in a position to control the content of the CME, selection of educational methods, and evaluation of the activity.